getsentry/esm-observability-guide/README.md

 ## Context

 ESM is becoming more and more a default in the server-side build output of frameworks.
-Here is an overview of popular Meta-Frameworks and their build output:
+Here is an overview of popular Meta-Frameworks and their default build output:

 | Framework    |                                                                Weekly Download Numbers (rounded) |                                                                      Node Build Output                                                                      |
 |--------------|-------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------:|